Introduction

 - Physical requirements confirmation

-- Certification currency (OSHA 10/30, forklift, confined space, fall protection)
+- Certification currency (OSHA 10/30, forklift, confined space)

 How AI screening helps

 Structured AI interviews can assess safety awareness consistently across every candidate.
 Unlike unstructured phone screens where a recruiter may skip safety questions when pressed for time, AI interviews follow the rubric every time.
-The structured output also creates documentation that supports compliance reviews and incident investigations.

 Seasonal and surge hiring playbook